Table of Contents

 - SEEPZ – Line 6

 On February 14, 2019, the MMRCL announced its fifth tunnelling milestone at the Chhatrapati Shivaji Maharaj International Airport (CSMIA)-T2 on Line 3 of the Mumbai Metro.
 The corridor between CSMIA-T2 station and Aarey Colony will provide access to the Versova-Andheri-Ghatkopar Metro 1 line at Marol Naka and the Swami Samarth Nagar-Jogeshwari-Kanjurmarg-Vikhroli Metro 6 line at Aarey Station.
-It will also provide some much-needed connectivity between the business hubs of MIDC and SEEPZ, which are not currently connected by Mumbai’s local trains.
+Mumbai Metro line 3 will also provide some much-needed connectivity between the business hubs of MIDC and SEEPZ, which are not currently connected by Mumbai’s local trains.

 On February 21, 2019, it was announced that a sixth tunnelling project had been completed at the Sahar Road metro station.
-Starting from September 2018, tunnelling of 692 metres had been completed in this critical section of Line 3, with part of it running under the Tansa Water Pipeline.
-This new section on Line 3 will help connect Sahar Road to the rest of the city.
+Starting from September 2018, tunnelling of 692 metres had been completed in this critical section of Mumbai Metro Line 3, with part of it running under the Tansa Water Pipeline.
+This new section on Mumbai Metro Line 3 will help connect Sahar Road to the rest of the city.
+The MMRCL has completed around 97% of the tunnelling work in the total project as of November 2021.
+Of 7 underground civil packages, tunnelling for 6 are completed.

 Mumbai Metro Line 3 stations

-Impact of the Colaba-Bandra-SEEPZ line on real estate
+Colaba Bandra SEEPZ metro: Impact on real estate

 JICA extends loan of Rs 2,480 crores